Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages ten trips daily across all routes, resulting in approximately two weekly trips per individual stop.
+Service frequency averages around 10 trips per day across all routes, equating to roughly 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport